New York Habitat Blog - Home

 New York Habitat still has dozens of accommodations available in Manhattan for the culinary event, below are a few to get your search started:

-- This 2-bedroom vacation rental accommodation in Murray Hill, Midtown East (NY-4147) features exposed brick and a private rooftop terrace.
+– This 2-bedroom accommodation in Murray Hill, Midtown East (NY-4147) features exposed brick and a private rooftop terrace.

-- This 1-bedroom vacation penthouse loft apartment in Tribeca (NY-12061) features hardwood floors, a decorative fireplace, rooftop terrace and exposed wood beams.
+– This studio vacation rental in East Village (NY-11966) features hardwood floors, a decorative fireplace, rooftop terrace and exposed wood beams.

 Which eatery, normally outside of your budget, are you dying to try during NYC Restaurant Week?